A Hierarchical Shock Model of Ultra-High-Energy Cosmic Rays: Magnetic fields and maximum energy limits

 Hybrid simulations (kinetic ions and fluid electrons) \citep{2014ApJ...794...47C} suggest that cosmic rays undergo Bohm diffusion, where the diffusion coefficient at rigidity $R$ is $D_B(R) = \frac{r_{\rm g} c}{3}$, with $r_{\rm g} = \frac{p}{qB}$ as the gyroradius in the amplified magnetic field.
 In their simulations, \citet{2014ApJ...794...47C} found that the ratio $\kappa \equiv D(R) / D_B(R) \approx 1.2$ for shocks with Mach number $M = 60$, suggesting Bohm-like diffusion is a reasonable approximation.
 We therefore adopt $\kappa = 1$ for the strongest shocks, which accelerate the highest-rigidity particles.

 Assuming Bohm-like diffusion, the acceleration timescale is

-where $R_{18} = R / (10^{18}\,{\rm V})$ and $B_{-6} = B/(1\,\mu{\rm G})$.
+where $R_{18} = R / (10^{18}\,{\rm V})$ and $B_{\mu{\rm G}} = B/(1\,\mu{\rm G})$.
 As noted earlier, if the magnetic field strength scales as $B \propto u_{1}^2$, limited by the upstream advection time, then the acceleration timescale follows $\tau_{\rm acc } \propto u_1^{-4}$.
 This strong dependence on flow speed\footnote{Here, we assume the accretion shock is stationary so that the upstream reference frame coincides with the cluster rest frame.
 During the shock's evolution, it must have experienced outward shock speeds as high as $v_{\rm sh} = u_2 = u_1 /4$ as the co-moving size of the cluster grew.
 In that case, infalling gas with velocity $u'_1$ in the cluster frame has a speed relative to the shock of $u_1 = u'_1 + v_{\rm sh} = (4/3) u'_1$.} implies that only regions with the fastest accretion shocks can accelerate the highest-rigidity cosmic rays.

-For particles to reach the highest rigidities, the acceleration timescale must be shorter than three competing timescales: the loss timescale, which accounts for energy losses through interactions with the background radiation; the escape timescale, which represents the time required for particles to diffuse away from the shock region; and the shock lifetime, which limits the duration over which acceleration can occur.
+For particles to reach the highest rigidities, the acceleration timescale must be shorter than three competing timescales: the shock lifetime, which limits the duration over which acceleration can occur; the loss timescale, which accounts for energy losses through interactions with the background radiation; and the escape timescale, which represents the time required for particles to diffuse away from the shock region.

 Regarding the shock lifetime, our simulation shows strong shocks existing at $z=1$ and increasingly weaker shocks further back in time.
 Assuming that strong shocks have been in continuous existence since $z=1$ yields an available shock lifetime of $t_{\rm sh} \sim 8$\,Gyr.
-Assuming that the accelerating to the highest rigidities can begin only after sufficient time for the magnetic field to amplify, one condition on the maximum energy is that $\tau_{\rm acc} \leq t_{\rm sh} - \tau_{\rm mag} - t_{\rm prop} \sim (5$--$6)\,{\rm Gyr}$.
-At the highest rigidities, the extra propagation time, $t_{\rm prop}$, is $\lesssim 100\,{\rm Myr}$, a relatively minor concern.
+Assuming that the accelerating to the highest rigidities can begin only after sufficient time for the magnetic field to amplify, one condition on the maximum energy is that $\tau_{\rm acc} \leq t_{\rm sh} - \tau_{\rm mag} \sim (5$--$6)\,{\rm Gyr}$.

 During acceleration, the energy-loss limit is determined by the balance between the acceleration timescale $\tau_{\rm acc}$ and the loss timescale $\tau_{\rm loss}$ due to interactions with the cosmic microwave background (CMB) and the diffuse extragalactic background light (EBL).
 These losses include Bethe-Heitler pair production, pion photoproduction, and photodisintegration for heavy nuclei.
 The suppression of UHECR flux due to these effects is commonly referred to as the Greisen–Zatsepin–Kuzmin (GZK) effect \citep{1966PhRvL..16..748G,1966JETPL...4...78Z}.